Skip Navigation

 1. Training Program

-2. Practicum/Internship Program
+2. 2026-27 Training Program Specifics

 Training Program

 The Wellness Center’s mission at Keene State College is to support the emotional well-being of students by providing the highest quality clinical services.
 Additionally, The Wellness Center designs and implements appropriate mental and physical health policies and procedures for the college community.
 We place emphasis on creating an atmosphere that is welcoming and comfortable for all individuals, supporting them in embracing all aspects of their intersecting identities: race, gender, ethnic background, age, sexual orientation, religion, citizenship, and ability status.
-We strive to foster and promote awareness, empathy, and cultural competence within a multicultural environment.
+We strive to foster and promote awareness, empathy, and cultural competence.
 Interns have the opportunity to learn and apply a range of evidence-based practices in their work with our students.

 If you are interested in potentially joining our professional family for a year, or for more information about our training opportunities, please feel welcome to contact us: